Connect with others who understand.

 Exposure to Some Chemicals

 Inhaling certain substances can also cause black phlegm.
-This most frequently happens to people working in environments where they’re regularly exposed to certain chemicals or substances, though any smoke can harm your lungs.
+This most often affects people who work in environments with regular exposure to certain chemicals or airborne particles, though any kind of smoke or fine dust can damage the lungs.

 Fungal Infection